NLnetLabs/krill-manual/source/testbed.rst

 this provides a useful walkthrough.

-Install a proxy server
+Install a Proxy Server
 ^^^^^^^^^^^^^^^^^^^^^^

-Here we use nginx, but of course you can use an alternative if you prefer:
+Here we use NGINX, but of course you can use an alternative if you prefer:

 .. code-block:: bash